The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Indefinite Lanczos method in infinite dimensional settings

-where $\AAA, \BBB, \xxx$ are matrices and vector of infinite length defined accordingly.
+where $\AAA, \BBB, \xxx$ are matrices and vector of infinite size defined accordingly.
 Clearly, the linearization~\eqref{eq:linNEP} is never symmetric.
-However, if the NEP is symmetric, i.e., it holds~\eqref{eq:Am_symm}, then it is possible to symmetrize~\eqref{eq:linNEP} with the same technique as in Theorem~\ref{thm:PEPsym}.
-More precisely, since we consider a scaled and infinite companion linearization, we derive a scaled and infinite version of the matrix~\eqref{eq:PEP_symmetrizer} that symmetrize the problem as stated in the following theorem.
+However, if the NEP is symmetric, i.e., it holds~\eqref{eq:Am_symm}, then it is possible to symmetrize~\eqref{eq:linNEP} with a similar technique as in Theorem~\ref{thm:PEPsym}.
+More precisely, since we consider a scaled and infinite companion linearization, in the following theorem we derive a scaled and infinite version of the matrix~\eqref{eq:PEP_symmetrizer} that symmetrizes~\eqref{eq:linNEP}.